scala/scala3/docs/docs/reference/multiversal-equality.md

     instance themselves.
 Here, a type `T` has a reflexive `Eq` instance if the implicit search for `Eq[T, T]` succeeds and constructs an instance different from `eqAny`.

+    Here _lifting_ a type `S` means replacing all references to  abstract types in covariant positions of `S` by their upper bound, and to replacing all refinement types in in covariant positions of `S` by their parent.
+    The purpose if lifte

 More on multiversal equality is found in a [blog post](http://www.scala-lang.org/blog/2016/05/06/multiversal-equality.html) and a [Github issue](https://github.com/lampepfl/dotty/issues/1247).